AI in the enterprise

 Make sure you’re familiar with the terms of service and technical specifications of any tool that you add to your AI stack.
 Enterprises need to use AI tools like Writer that don’t retain or use your data to train their algorithms.

-Additionally, look for tools that are SOC 2 Type II, HIPAA, PCI, GDPR, and Privacy Shield compliant to protect the privacy of your data.
+Additionally, look for tools that help meet your compliance obligations under SOC 2 Type II, HIPAA, PCI, GDPR, and CCPA to protect the privacy of your data.
 Enterprise-grade platforms should also provide you with secure access, admin, and reporting capabilities so you can keep access to your AI tools secure.
 Look for features like SSO, role-based permissions, multi-factor authentication, and activity audits and reports.

 The Writer solution: unparalleled data protection